iusztinpaul/energy-forecasting/README.md

 * deploy everything to GCP
 * build a CI/CD pipeline using GitHub Actions

 If that sounds like a lot, don't worry.
-After you cover this course, you will understand everything I said before.
-Most importantly, you will know WHY I used all these tools and how they work together as a system.
+After you cover this course, you will understand everything we said before.
+Most importantly, you will know WHY we used all these tools and how they work together as a system.

 # 🤌 2.
 Lessons & Tutorials <a name=lessons></a>